 AGNI YOGA WEB TV

-INTRODUCTION TO AGNI YOGA
+„INTRODUCTION TO AGNI YOGA“

 The Significance of Consciousness

-Ladies and gentlemen,
+Ladies and Gentlemen,

 I am glad to welcome you to Broadcasting 2 of our Series “Introduction to Agni Yoga”!

-Our topic today is the significance of consciousness.
-This brings us to one of the central themes of Agni Yoga: Next to “psychic energy”, “expansion of consciousness” is probably the most frequently used term of the Teaching.
+Our subject today is the significance of consciousness.
+This brings us to one of the main topics of Agni Yoga: Next to “psychic energy”, “expansion of consciousness” is probably the most frequently used term of the Teaching.

 1. Material Conditions of no Significance

-Or think of the needs, worries, sufferings, obstacles and difficulties that are given to everyone abundantly in this earthly life: Materialistically minded people threaten to be broken by these blows.
-We students of Agni Yoga, however, understand them as tests of our progress and as opportunities to continue our spiritual ascent.
+Or think of the needs, worries, sufferings, obstacles and difficulties that are allotted to everyone abundantly during his earthly life: Materialistically minded people threaten to be broken by these blows.
+We disciples of Agni Yoga, however, understand them as tests of our progress and opportunities to continue our spiritual ascent.

 2. Consciousness creates the World

-The reality, the world in which we live, is created and influenced only slightly by the outer circumstances, but mainly by your own consciousness.
+The reality, the world in which you live, is created and influenced only slightly by the outward circumstances, but mainly by your own consciousness.

 One of the most important teachings of Agni Yoga is:

-Similarly, Schopenhauer has said aptly:
+Similarly, Schopenhauer says aptly:

-“In the same environment everyone lives in a different world.”
+In the same environment everyone lives in a different world.

 Or a popular wisdom runs: